MarkusWandel/battery-tester/doc/manual.md

 Tools to construct the device as shown were
 - Good quality temperature regulated soldering iron with a reasonably fine tip
 - Solder sucker or solder wick braid to fix soldering errors
-- Dremel tool with a 1/16" milling bit
+- Dremel tool with a 1/16" milling bit (sort of optional - won't look as good if you improvise with a drill)
 - Wirewrap gun (optional)
-- Needlenose pliars
+- Needlenose pliers
 - Wire cutter
 - Wire stripper
 - Scissors